keonik/AWS-cloud-practitioner-notes/README.md

 Both you and AWS is responsible for security.
 Layers of the app

 - Physical - done by AWS to provide secure network
 - Network - uses AWS network and compliant
-- Hypervisor - AWS runs this to ensure we can run many instances without any concer
+- Hypervisor - AWS runs this to ensure we can run many instances without any concern
 - Guest OS - AWS Has not control in this
 - Application - AWS has no control into the app
 - User Data - AWS has no control of user data